 Use of Improved Sanitation Facility

-English: % of households using an improved sanitation facility
+English: % of households using basic sanitation services

 French: % de ménages utilisant une installation d'assainissement améliorée

 Czech: % domácností využívajících vylepšené typy toalet

 This indicator assesses the proportion of households using basic sanitation services - one of the most effective measures for preventing diarrhoea and other life-threatening diseases.

 How to Collect and Analyse the Required Data